Temporary visitor policy (April 13, 2021)

 In order to protect our patients, visitors, physicians, and caregivers from the spread of the coronavirus (COVID)

-Inpatient Units – One visitor per patient is permitted per day with the following exceptions:
+Inpatient Units – One visitor per patient is permitted at a time, additional visitors must wait outside the hospital until the other visitor exits.

 - Coronavirus (COVID-19) Units